 1. Purpose of policy

-1.1 The University of the Sunshine Coast is committed to the health, safety and wellbeing of all staff, students, visitors, volunteers and contractors.
+1.1 The University is committed to the health, safety and wellbeing of all staff, students, visitors, volunteers and contractors.

 1.2 This policy demonstrates the University’s commitment to providing a safe environment for work and study in accordance with the Work Health and Safety (WHS) Act 2011 and equivalent legislation in other states and territories where the University undertakes operations.

 1.3 This policy sets out the University’s health, safety and wellbeing priorities and gives effect to the University’s Health, Safety and Wellbeing (HSW) Plan and relevant guidelines.

 2.1 This policy applies to all workers and students of the University.

 2.2 Any other persons on University premises are obliged to take reasonable care for their own health and safety, and that of others, and to comply with any reasonable instructions provided by University staff, including information and signage.